TYPE OF ASSIGNMENT:

 - An influential communicator, with excellent written and verbal skills in English.

-- Must be computer literate; Experience in the usage of computers and office software packages (MS Word, Excel, etc.)
+- Must be computer literate; experience in the usage of computers and office software (MS Word, Excel, etc.)

 - Members of the Filipino diaspora in Canada are encouraged to apply.
 Must be a Canadian citizen or a permanent resident.